Evan O’Neill Kane

 Evan O’Neill Kane (1861-1932) was an American general surgeon

-Kane was the archetypal American “country surgeon” who turned a rural Pennsylvania hospital into a high-throughput trauma-and-general-surgery service for the industrial age.
-Based in Kane, he spent decades as chief surgeon at Kane Summit Hospital (an outgrowth of the cottage hospital founded by his mother, Elizabeth Wood Kane) and became closely identified with the demands of lumber and railroad communities where injuries were frequent and time mattered.
+Kane was a ‘country surgeon’ based in Kane and spent three decades as chief surgeon at Kane Summit Hospital (an outgrowth of the cottage hospital founded by his mother, Elizabeth Wood Kane).

 Biographical Timeline